 Welcome email through LeadsBridge

-LeadsBridge syncs in real-time with your CRM/autoresponder, so you can set it up in order to send a welcome email to all new leads coming from your Facebook campaign.
+LeadsBridge moves leads data automatically and in real-time to your CRM/autoresponder, so you can set it up in order to send a welcome email to all new leads coming from your Facebook Lead Ads campaigns.

 If you can’t send an email with your CRM we’ve got you covered!
 You can send a welcome email directly with LeadsBridge!

 The email notification app helps you receive email notifications when a lead subscribes to your email list from your lead sources, such as landing pages and forms.
 Fortunately, here at LeadsBridge, we have the right integrations for it.